Join our Summer Reading Program!

 How to Win

 Complete a bingo and come to the Downtown Library to choose between two gift cards.
-Complete a blackout and be entered in a raffle for the Grand Prize!
+You will also receive one ticket to enter into the Grand Prize drawing for a Nintendo Switch!
+Complete a blackout and receive two additional tickets to enter for the Grand Prize.

 Need reading suggestions